cak1207/CSCI-335-03-Group-03/README.md

 To run the project, simply run the python files.
 They will train the model and print out it's performance metrics.
-The best model will then be saved in it's own file.
+The best model will then be saved in its own file.